microsoft/rushjs.io-website/pages/developer/everyday_commands.md

 ## rush change

-If you work on libraries that get published as NPM packages, your repo probably requires you to include change log entries as part of your PR.
+If you work on libraries that get published as npm packages, your repo probably requires you to include change log entries as part of your PR.
 You will know because your PR build will fail on the `rush change --verify` step.

 To write change logs, first commit any pending work to Git.
 Then type `rush change` from anywhere under your repo working folder.
 This command will examine your Git history to determine which project folders have diffs.
 Based on that, it will prompt you to write a change log entry for each one.
 Each change log entry gets stored in a separate file under **common/changes**.
 You should add and commit these files to Git.